mikesol/wags-course/FIRST_STEPS/05_VOLUME_AND_RATE.md

 The next thing we want to look at is `changeVolume`.
 Intuitively, we understand with our ears that `changeVolume` changes the volume based on a number passed to it.
 In the web audio API, 0.0 is silent and 1.0 is full intensity, so going between the two modulates the volume.
 What's less obvious is what `map` and `const` are doing in there.

 Let's start with `map`.
 In PureScript, whenever we have some sort of container, we often want to drill down into its components and apply some transformation to each of them. `map` does that.
-We are drilling down into the cycle and changing the volume for _every_ element. `map` is one of the most useful functions you'll use in programming in general, and every language has its flavor of it.
+We are drilling down into the Cycle and changing the volume for _every_ element. `map` is one of the most useful functions you'll use in programming in general, and every language has its flavor of it.
 PureScript uses a version of `map` that's derived from a branch of mathematics called category theory, and specifically from the definition of a `Functor`.
 If you enjoy discovering new ideas in math, I highly encourage you to check out these articles, which are also linked in this lesson and describe the concepts quite well [1](https://medium.com/@lettier/your-easy-guide-to-monads-applicatives-functors-862048d61610)[2](https://bartoszmilewski.com/2015/01/20/functors/).

 `const` is used for values that don't change.
 In other words, they ignore their environment.
 Here, `0.5` is ignoring its environment: it doesn't care what time it is, for example.
 It doesn't care about anything else but itself.
 How rude!
 Later on, we'll use the environment to create some cool effects, but for now we'll stay constantly at `0.5`.